NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 Deploying in Production
 =======================

-The setup for a production build is much more involved than the development and Docker methods.
+The setup for a production build is much more involved than the Docker method.

 To manage services, systemd is used.
 The OS used for this guide is Red Hat Enterprise Linux 7 (RHEL 7).
 There may be some differences if you intend to deploy the app on a different Linux distribution,